 These pages are dedicated to the My Durham Weather Station in Durham UK (County and City), North East England and local Weather Photography.
 All data is compared to the official Met Office Weather UK figures to ensure it is 100% representative of the local weather conditions.

 I have been observing the weather ever since the hot summers of 1975 & 1976.
 I started recording it in a little notebook whilst still at school in Ferryhill.
 Since then, i’ve continued to maintain my weather records, although several moves of house (now settled in Durham City) and a trip to college had made them a little sporadic in the 90’s, but they are more stable now.

 In the 90’s I befriended Helen Goldie and later Professor Tim Burt who ran Durham University Weather Station at Potters Bank to the South West of Durham City (an official Met Office Weather reporting site) and began comparing weather observations.

 My First Weather Station

 In the late 1990’s the automated weather station came onto the market and I bought one for myself.
-It was a Davis Weather Monitor II.
+It was a Davis Vantage Vue.
 This I still regard as the best weather station on the market.
 It cost me an arm and a leg back then, and it was a wired unit (no wireless then) but it helped me avoid disappearing into the garden at ungodly hours of the day to read the weather instruments.